Jeffrey0117/figma-player-handler/README.md

 # figma-player-handler
-just a simple player handler
+Just a simple player handler

+## Why
+A lightweight handler for content access.